Summary

 Previous iterations of the scheme included elements of second floor accommodation.
 This prospect remains designed into the project and would add approximately 140sq m (1500 sq ft) gifa on a plot-by-plot basis:

-A previous scheme for plot 6 included a dwelling of 136 sq m gifa It is believed that a bungalow could be a simpler route to gain consent for and, no doubt, carry a premium due to scarcity.
+Whilst there are no constraints on a two storey design for plot 6, it is believed that a bungalow could be a simpler route to gain consent for and, no doubt, carry a premium due to scarcity.

 Further information is available on request including planning documents, floor plans, surveys and title documents.